 1. Use Number Grids to Find Patterns

-This one’s simple.
-And it’s an incredibly valuable assessment tool, like I mentioned above.
+This one's simple - and it's an incredibly valuable assessment tool.
 Instead of using a number grid to count to 100, have students count by larger numbers.
 Tell students what number they should start on, and let them count.

 This activity is incredibly easy to differentiate.
 Have some students practice counting in the hundreds, starting with a number like 201.
 Other students can practice counting in the thousands, starting with a number like 1,501.
 Still others can practice counting in the ten-thousands, starting with a number like 12,901.